ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 ###	Dialect

-The dialect attribute of a cluster determines the SQL syntax used by HA-JDBC for direct database operations.
+The dialect attribute of a cluster is used to adapt HA-JDBC to a specific database vendor.
 HA-JDBC includes dialects for the following databases:
 <table>
 	<tr>